 Differentiating between the different types of income is important to understand your personal finances.
 For budgeting purposes, or just so you better understand the total amount of money that will be a part of your home pay.

-Gross income is your total income before deductions are taken out.
+Gross income is your total income before deductions are taken out (in business terms this is total revenue.)
 This means that your gross income is typically the larger amount you see.
-Since net income is the leftover amount after all federal and state income taxes, as well as other deductions have been taken out, it is usually the smaller monetary amount.
+Since net income is the leftover amount after all federal and state income taxes, as well as other deductions, have been taken out, it is usually the smaller monetary amount.

 Understanding the numbers on your paycheck